akshatjain04/testserver-cucumber/README.md

 Not a huge difference - but as you can see by the comments the Swagger support removes some of the technicalities; read more about Swagger specific steps and vendor extensions below!

+Check out the [samples](modules/samples) submodule for more examples.

 ### Usage with maven

 If you want to run scenarios as part of a maven build you need to add the following